TronTheGamer/.xmonad/README.md

 # .xmonad
-My Xmonad config for backup purposes
+My Xmonad config for backup purposes a personal edit to Acrolinux conf Link to Master(Stable) branch: